akidane23/employee-tracker/README.md

 * In an another terminal, run npm start

-After you finish with the application in your terminal, navigate to exit and press enter to exit the quit the application.
+After you finish with the application in your terminal, navigate to exit and press enter to quit the application.
 Go back to Mysql and write "exit" or \q" to terminate.

 ## Mock-Up
 https://watch.screencastify.com/v/mEMb2uHqmlBhKfkUAViy